gitarer2455/AI_web_info/README.md

 1)download chromedriver:- used to open any website by chrome browser --> https://googlechromelabs.github.io/chrome-for-testing/#stable make sure the version of pc compateble with chromedrivare

-2)download ollama:- needed to downloaded for using big data processing AI modules   ---> : https://ollama.com/
+2)use bright data api for automatic captcha solver-->  https://brdta.com/

-3)after downoading ollama specify the module and download go to cmd and type
+3)download ollama:- needed to downloaded for using big data processing AI modules   ---> : https://ollama.com/

-4)use bright data api for automatic captcha solver-->  https://brdta.com/
+4)after downoading ollama specify the module and download go to cmd and type

 ```bash
 ollama pull llama3.1